-The list of operations required for a successful basic spring renovation:
+The list of operations required for a successful spring renovation:

-If the list above is taken as a sequence of events, then you won't go far wrong with your renovation, though you may need to give some further attention to goal mouth and centre spot areas which will be covered later.
+If the list above is taken as a sequence of events then you won't go far wrong with your renovation though you may need to give some further attention to goalmouth and centre spot areas and we will cover that later.

 Koroing is an operation that is becoming popular to those that can afford it (mostly Premiership clubs fall into this bracket).
 Koro topping is extremely efficient at removing the top organic layer of the pitch however; you will effectively be starting again with a newly sown surface so your seeding rates will need to be higher.

 Over sow at the rate of 20 to 35g/m2.
-Personally, I like to keep some in reserve in case I need to over sow any thin areas later on.
-The important thing is to get good seed to soil contact to ensure good germination.
+Personally I like to sow with some in hand in case I need to over sow any thin areas later on.
+The important thing is to get good seed to soil contact to ensure good seed germination.
 This can be achieved in a number of ways depending on the equipment you have to hand.
 If you have a Quadraplay for instance you could start by surface spiking, over sowing and then continue to work the seed into the surface using the surface spiking unit and brush unit.

-Traverse the pitch in as many different directions as possible to work the seed into the surface (Quadraplay or not, the important thing is to get as many surface holes as possible for the seed to work its way into the surface, so a sarrel roller could complete this task equally well in combination with a brush).
+Traverse the pitch in as many different directions as possible to work the seed into the surface.
+(Quadraplay or not the important thing is to get as many surface holes as possible for the seed to work its way into the surface so a sorrel roller could complete this task equally well in combination with a brush).

 The roller can be lowered on the final run to firm the surface and ensure good soil to seed contact.
 Alternatively the use of seed drills will help to bury the seed into the surface and at a depth where it won't be subject to drying out.
 This method will produce a linear seeding pattern and it is best to complete two passes or more at a slight angle to the first.

-There are two main functions of topdressings here, the first being to cover the grass seed to ensure good soil to seed contact that will ensure good germination of an expensive resource i.e. seed, and secondly to restore surface levels.
+There are two main functions of topdressings here, the first being to cover the grass seed to ensure good soil to seed contact that will ensure good germination of an expensive resource, secondly to restore surface levels.

 Low areas in the pitch can be concentrated on.
-Minor dips and hollows that collect water, noted during the winter, can be further spiked.
-A slightly heavier topdressing spread than the surrounding area will help to raise these areas, though be careful to ensure the topdressing is worked into the holes and into the base of the sward.
-The topdressing should not be thick and left covering the top of the grass, as this will only lead to a weakened sward.
+Usually low areas, minor dips and hollows that collect water noted during the winter can be further spiked.
+A slightly heavier top dressing spread than the surrounding area will help to raise these areas, though be careful to ensure the topdressing is worked into the holes and into the base of the sward.
+The topdressing should not be thick and left covering the top of the grass as this will only lead to a weakened sward.
 Repeat the operation if necessary and check it with a straight edge.

-Turf treatments: Some turf treatments work well for some and there are a number of them to choose from, such as organic based micronutrients, seaweed treatments, clay flocculants, amino acids and plant growth regulators such as Primo Maxx.
-It can sometimes be difficult to assess the benefits of such treatments, however most managers will notice if it has been effective or not.
-If you are unsure, then ask your supplier for a trial amount and test it for yourself.
+Turf treatments: Some turf treatments work well for some and there are a number of them to choose from such as organic based micronutrients, seaweed treatments, clay flocculants, amino acids and plant growth regulators such as Primo Maxx.
+It can sometimes be difficult to assess the benefits of such treatments but most managers will notice if it has been effective or not.
+If you are unsure then ask your supplier for a trial amount and test it for yourself.
 I'm sure they would be pleased to accommodate you.